-Senior Vice President and General Counsel, Eli Lilly and Company
+Senior Vice President, General Counsel and Secretary, Eli Lilly and Company

 Before going in-house, Anat spent 17 years at two global law firms – Foley & Lardner, LLP, where she was an equity partner in the patent litigation group, and Latham & Watkins, as an associate in the securities and financial fraud litigation group.